 Coveted through the ages for its simple beauty and often intoxicating fragrance, there is no better way to send a heartfelt message than with a classic rose.
 Roses make great tokens of affection and depending on their color, they can have different meanings.
-The meaning of white roses differs depending on the occasion they are used for, but they are always a great way to send a message using no words at all.
+The meaning of white roses differs depending on the occasion they are used, but they are always a great way to send a message using no words at all.

 The Meaning of White Roses and Their Historical Significance